 I’ve been in prison for four years and have six months to go before I’m released.
 I’m already starting to worry about finding a job when I get out.
 How can I get back to work when even people with clean records and a great résumé are having trouble finding employment? – Wes from Nashville, TN

 You’re not alone in your situation.
-More than 650,000 people are released from prison every year, many of whom are attempting to turn their lives around and get back into the workforce.
+More than 700,000 people were released from prison in 2010, many of whom are attempting to turn their lives around and get back into the workforce.
 While people with criminal backgrounds can face a harder-than-average time finding a job, there are several things you can do to give yourself an advantage.

 - Get Started Now You don’t have to wait until you’re released from prison to begin preparing for your next job.
 Take advantage of vocational rehabilitation, education or work programs available in your facility.
 If you have an opportunity to work on your GED, that’s a step in the right direction.
 Not only will you gain skills that increase your chance of finding a job, you’ll also show future employers your commitment to bettering yourself.
 Plus, the connections you make could earn you the referral or recommendation that convinces an employer needs to give you a chance.